Transitional Conditional Independence: Proofs - Separoid Rules for Transitional Conditional Independence

 \section{Proofs - Separoid Rules for Transitional Conditional Independence}

-In this section we want to prove that the class of \emph{transitional random variables} together with the equivalence relation, $\cong$, isomorphism of measurable spaces, the relation $\ismapof_\Kk$, the product $\otimes$ and the ternary relation $\Indep_\Kk$ of \emph{transitional conditional independence}, see Definition \ref{def:transitional_conditional_independence}, forms an \emph{$\Tk$-$\deltabf_\ast$-separoid} (or in different symbols: \emph{$T$-$\ast$-separoid}), see Definition \ref{def:t-k-separoid} in Appendix \ref{sec:sym-sep-asym-sep}, at least when restricted to codomains that are standard measurable spaces (or universal measurable spaces, when one replaces measurability with universal measurability everywhere).
+In this section we want to prove that the class of \emph{transitional random variables} together with the equivalence relation, $\cong$, isomorphism of measurable spaces, the relation $\ismapof_\Kk$, the product $\otimes$ and the ternary relation $\Indep_\Kk$ of \emph{transitional conditional independence}, see \Cref{def:transitional_conditional_independence}, satisfies all the asymmetric separoid rules of \Cref{thm:separoid_axioms-tci}, at least when restricted to codomains that form disintegration triples, e.g.\ standard measurable spaces; restricted to transitional random variables with standard codomains it forms a \emph{$\Tk$-$\deltabf_\ast$-separoid} (or in different symbols: \emph{$T$-$\ast$-separoid}), see \Cref{def:t-k-separoid} and \Cref{cor:t-star-separoid}.

 For this let $\lp \Wcal \times \Tcal, \Kk(W|T) \rp$ be a transition probability space and $\Xk:\, \Wcal \times \Tcal \dshto \Xcal$ and $\Yk:\, \Wcal \times \Tcal \dshto \Ycal$ and $\Zk:\, \Wcal \times \Tcal \dshto \Zcal$ and $\Uk:\, \Wcal \times \Tcal \dshto \Ucal$ be Markov kernels.
 We denote by $T:\, \Wcal \times \Tcal \to \Tcal$ the canonical projection map and $\Tk(T|W,T) := \deltabf(T|W,T)$.
 We also consider the constant map $\ast:\, \Wcal \times \Tcal \to \Asterisk:=\{\ast\}$ and $\deltabf_\ast =\deltabf(\ast|W,T)$ the corresponding Markov kernel.
 We put: